Paludis/jblite/README.txt

 Details about the SQL schema:

     jmdict.png or jmdict.dia: graph of the database layout

+Running the KANJIDIC2 conversion tool:

+    python -m jblite.jmdict <target.db> <JMdict|JMdict.gz>

+No schema info yet, but it's far simpler than JMdict, so it shouldn't be so hard to figure out.

 License of output: JMdict is property of The Electronic Dictionary